 Hallmark Hall of Fame

 original movies, a concept that debuted in 1951 during the era of fully-sponsored TV programming.

 Other Hallmark subsidiaries include DaySpring Cards (Christian greeting cards and gifts), Hallmark Baby (online children's wear), Halls LLC (operates the Halls on Grand department store in Kansas City), and Feeln (film production and streaming video service).

 Hallmark publishes products in more than 30 languages.
 It distributes products in 100 countries across the globe.
 Outside the US, subsidiaries are located in Australia, Belgium, Japan, the Netherlands, and the UK.

-Sales & Marketing
+Sales and Marketing

-In fiscal 2012 Hallmark recorded revenues of about $4 billion, a 2% decrease from the previous year when the company brought in a little more than $4.1 billion.
-Cautious consumer spending led to a 3% decline in revenue for the operating unit which includes greetings, gift wrap, partyware and gifts.
+In fiscal 2014 Hallmark recorded revenues of about $3.8 billion, a 2% decrease from the previous year when the company brought in a little more than $3.9 billion.
+The company has faced several years of single digit declines.